raganwald-deprecated/homoiconic/2010/11/docco.md

 Docco has affected the way I think about programming.
 Literate programming may not be new, but it's new to me.
 And like many new ideas, sometimes it's the availability of a cheap and easy tool that unlocks the idea's potential.
 Docco introduced me to literate programming, and it's so easy to use that I have no excuse not to use it.

 Thanks, Jeremy!

+p.s. *Coffeescript is about to get **even more interesting**.
+Be sure to check the [Coffeescript site][coffee] for updates and/or announcements over the next few days...*

 ---